gosub-com/Zurfur/README.md

     @c = a[2::2]                // c is a span, with c[0] == "c" (c aliases ["c","d"])
     c[0] = "hello"              // now a = ["a","b","hello","d","e"], and b=["b","hello","d"]

 When the count or capacity of a list changes, all spans pointing into it become detached.
-A new list is created and used by the list, but the old spans continue aliasing the old data.
-In general, this should be very rare for most programs, however it is necessary for memory safety, efficiency, and programmers should be aware.
+A new buffer is cloned and used by the list, but the old spans continue aliasing the old data.

         @list = List<byte>()
         list.Push("Hello Pat")  // list is "Hello Pat"